yangdongchao/interspeech2021_MTDA/README.md

 I will reorganize these code in future, and make it fully.
 ## Organization of the Repository

-### model
+### models

-The `model` directory contains six methods code, you can find them according their name.
+The `models` directory contains six methods code, you can find them according their name.

 ### data

 the folder contain dataloader for train and test.
-### bestmodel
+### best_model
- we release part of our training model results, your can use this model to test directly.
+ we release part of our training model results, you can use these models to test directly.

 ## Citing
-this code are based  following code: https://github.com/hehaodele/CIDA
+this code are based  following code <br/>
+https://github.com/hehaodele/CIDA